andreyvit/git-subdir/README.md

 First, running `git subtree-export` will fail if there are incoming changes.
 That's good, because you don't want to accidentally overwrite them.

 Second, `git subtree-import` will overwrite any outgoing changes without warning.
-The changes still remain in your version history, but the merge commit will appear to revert them.
+This sucks and should be fixed.
+(The changes still remain in your version history, but the merge commit will appear to revert them.)
 So if you're not sure, it's a good idea to run `git subtree-export` before `git subtree-import`.

 Third, the way you resolve this is by running `git subtree-export` into a separate branch in your destination repository (_mixins_), then merging the branch there.
 Like this: